kondetivenki/Azure-Security-Center/Labs/Modules/Module-1-Preparing-the-Environment.md

 > Please notice:
 > * To get the full functionality of Azure Security Center and Azure Defender, both subscription and Log Analytics workspace should be enabled for Defender.
 Once you enable it, under the hood the required Log Analytics solutions will be added to the workspace.
 > * Before clicking on the Upgrade button, you can review the total number of resources you are going to enable Azure Defender on.
-> * You can enable Azure Defender trial for 30-days on a subscriptions only if not previously used.
+> * You can enable Azure Defender trial for 30-days on a subscription-only if not previously used.
 > * To enable Azure Defender on a subscription, you must be assigned the role of Subscription Owner, Subscription Contributor, or Security Admin.